 Mission Graduates increases the number of K-12 students in San Francisco’s Mission District who are prepared for and complete a college education.
 Founded in 1972, Mission Graduates provides a wide range of afterschool, in-school, and summer programs helping to establish college education as an expectation and goal for every child.
-Each year, Mission Graduates reaches over 3,100 low-income children, youth, and families from San Francisco’s Mission District, emphasizing college as a means to achieve economic equity and strengthen the fabric of our community.
+Each year, Mission Graduates reaches over 3,600 low-income children, youth, and families in San Francisco, emphasizing college as a means to achieve economic equity and strengthen the fabric of our community.

 We believe higher education is the strongest tool we have to level the playing field for Latino and immigrant youth and their families.
 Through a shift towards college expectations for every student, we are strengthening the fabric of our vibrant community.

 History & Milestones

 St. John’s Educational Threshold Center grew out of the need and desire of the Church of St. John the Evangelist to serve the neighborhood.

 St. John’s Educational Threshold Center is founded by members of The Episcopal Church of St. John the Evangelist.
 Offering afterschool tutoring on-site at the church, the program was supported by conscientious objectors of the Vietnam War, and gave students in the North Mission a place to receive academic support in the afterschool hours.